How to Start a Food Business in Arkansas

 Market Research and Business Considerations

 Provide taste tests and samples of your product

 Cottage Foods or Manufactured Wholesale Foods?

 To help build up capital, some companies start by making cottage food products.
-These are items that can be made in a home kitchen and require less regulatory oversight.
+These are items made in a home kitchen and require less regulatory oversight.
 To understand the difference between cottage foods and wholesale manufactured foods view our page Cottage Foods VS. Manufactured Foods.